-Mortgage insurance is either payable upon closing or it can be rolled into your monthly mortgage payments.
-This second option makes it subject to interest, so it’s important to make sure you understand what each option involves from a financial perspective.
+Mortgage insurance is either payable upon closing or can be rolled into your monthly mortgage payments.
+This second option makes it subject to interest, so it’s essential to understand what each option involves from a financial perspective.

 Without this insurance, mortgage rates would be higher, as the risk of default would increase.
-Lenders are able to offer lower mortgage rates when mortgages are protected by mortgage default insurance because the risk of default is passed along to the mortgage insurer.
+Lenders can offer lower mortgage rates when mortgages are protected by mortgage default insurance because the risk of default is passed to the insurer.

-Important: Mortgage insurance is either payable upon closing or it can be rolled into your monthly mortgage payments.
-This second option makes it subject to interest, which will cost you more over time
+Important: Mortgage insurance is payable upon closing or can be rolled into your mortgage payments.
+This second option makes it subject to interest, costing you more over time.

 How nesto works